- About FASS

 When and where do I get my SFU Photo ID?

 Due to the COVID-19 social distancing, no SFU IDs will be produced at this time.
 All campuses are currently closed to students, unless there is authorized work to be done.
+At this time, in an effort to limit the spread of the COVID-19 virus ID card production has transitioned to an online process.

 Your FASS One contact